DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 ability to claim unoccupied land.
 Half of the land mass in the Northern Territory is now owned by Aboriginal people.
-The majority of outstations are on Aboriginal land, although some are on excisions from pastoral leases (known as Community Living Areas, CLA) or in national parks.
+The majority of outstations are on Aboriginal land, although some are on excisions from pastoral leases (known as Community Living Areas, or CLAs) or in national parks.
 The outstations on CLAs form a critical part of the outstations, or homelands, footprint, signalling how some groups remained connected to their lands, despite appropriation of land by pastoralists.[^18] Two